 Across our country, medical issues are going unchecked because Americans just can’t afford to pay the bills.
-Medical care has become much less affordable – according to healthcare.gov, the average cost of a three-day hospital stay in 2019 was around $30,000.
+Medical care has become much less affordable – according to healthcare.gov, the average cost of a three-day hospital stay is around $30,000.
 Having an emergency fund as part of your financial plan can help you and your family cover a potential medical emergency.

 3. Handle major household repairs